counc009/cs474-project/project_notes.md

     priorities of the children must be the original priorities and we knew that MaxPrio of those was less than prio(x).

+Saturday, April 22, 2023
+* Going to go back to Red-Black trees.
+I'm going to implement it myself in a somewhat custom manner.
+I'm mostly basing this on Cormen et al. (the traditional data structures textbook) and Okasaki's "Red-black trees in a functional setting" (Journal of Functional Programming, 1999).
+  - I'm going to define RBTs as being BSTs where both sub-trees are RBTs, the black-heights of the sub-trees are equal, and the root is black or both children are black.
+  - This will allow me to express "partial" RBT properties which are necessary during the insertion process where we may end up with 2 red nodes next to each other (this is directly inspired by Okasaki's presentation).
+I also do not include Cormen's property that the root is always black since that would prevent us from stating that the sub-trees are RBTs.
+  - The helper for insert takes an RBT and the post-condition is that the returned result is still a BST, its keys has the added key, the sub-trees are RBT, the black-height does not increase, and the root is black or at least one child is black.
+  - To get the actual insert function to verify, I need to add lemmas that the support of the BST is equal to the support of Min/Max, and also that if x is a BST, x is not in the support of RBT(left(x)) and similarly for right
+  - Oh...
+I think I'm understanding the version in VCDryad better.
+The issue is that two red nodes next to each other can only result if the grandparent is black.
+    + There can only be two reds in a row if the root of that sub-tree was red to begin with, so we need to strengthen the post condition to reflect that

+Sunday, April 23, 2023
+* Adding the condition regarding the original color of the node both cases where the result has a black node can be verified.
+I also add the case where both children are black to those cases and the cases are verified, actually faster than not including that part of the case (from like 35 minutes for the left case to 5 minutes, though for the right case it was only ever like 3 minutes and is down to 1.5).
+  - Moving in to start implementing the actual rotations (following Okasaki's diagram), the first one is the left-most on Okasaki's diagram.
+    + Doesn't seem to be verifying (gave it 80 minutes), maybe an issue with regards to lemmas that might be needed to allow the disconnecting and reconnecting to be verified.
+    + I'm going to start testing whether it can prove BST properties and then go on to the RBT properties.
+    + Interestingly, it can prove that x is a BST, so it seems the issue is the red-black properties.
+It's able to prove left(x) and right(x) are RBT, though it took 12 minutes.
+It's now able to prove RBT(x) in 4.5 minutes.